Lillie McCloud: The X Factor

 In 2013, McCloud made a comeback taking part in season 3 of the American singing competition The X Factor identified as Lillie McCloud, her birth name.
 At the time of applying to The X Factor, she was 54 years old with three children (a son and two daughters) and seven grandchildren.

 Her audition was broadcast on September 12, 2013.
-She received a standing ovation and four "yes" votes from judges Simon Cowell, Demi Lovato, Paulina Rubio and Kelly Rowland for her rendition of CeCe Winans' "Alabaster Box".
+She received a standing ovation and four "yes" votes from judges Demi Lovato, Simon Cowell, Paulina Rubio and Kelly Rowland for her rendition of CeCe Winans' "Alabaster Box".

-She was selected by the judges to progress to the Final 40 and subsequently competed successfully in the Four Chair Challenge, securing her position in the Final 16.
-As part of the Final Four "Over 25s", she was mentored by Kelly Rowland.
+She was selected by the judges to progress to the Top 40 and subsequently Top successfully in the Four Chair Challenge, securing her position in the Top 16.
+As part of the Top Four "Over 25s", she was mentored by Kelly Rowland.
 She made it as far as the Top 8 but was eliminated on November 28, 2013.

 Her performances on The X Factor were: